-tandards and Benchmarks 13.01 Employ critical thinking skills independently and in teams to solve problems and make decisions.
-13.02 Employ critical thinking and interpersonal skills to resolve conflicts.
-13.03 Identify and document workplace performance goals and monitor progress toward those goals.
-13.04 Conduct technical research to gather information necessary for decision-making.
-14.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas The students will be able to: 14.01 Select and demonstrate appropriate concepts and strategies to enhance oral and written communication.
-14.02 Locate, organize and reference written information from various sources.
-14.03 Design, develop and deliver formal and informal presentations using appropriate media to engage and inform diverse audiences.
-14.04 Interpret verbal and nonverbal cues/behaviors that enhance communication.
-14.05 Apply active listening skills to obtain and clarify information.
-14.06 Develop and interpret tables and charts to support written and oral communications.
-14.07 Exhibit public relations skills that aid in achieving customer satisfaction.
+08.06 Interpret and explain written organizational policies and procedures.
+09.0 Use information technology tools The students will be able to: 09.01 Use personal information management (PIM) applications to increase workplace efficiency.
+09.02 Demonstrate the use of current technology such as computers, electronic devices, scheduling and payment processing 10.0 Solve problems using critical thinking skills, creativity and innovationThe students will be able to: 10.01 Demonstrate critical thinking skills independently and in teams to solve problems and make decisions.
+10.02 Demonstrate critical thinking and interpersonal skills to resolve conflicts.
+10.03 Identify and document workplace performance goals and monitor progress toward those goals.
+10.04 Conduct technical research to gather information necessary for decision-making.
+11.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas The students will b able to: 11.01 Design, develop, and deliver formal and informal presentations by possibly using appropriate media to engage and inform diverse audiences.
+11.02 Interpret verbal and nonverbal cues/behaviors that enhance communication.